chuck-sys/pc-auto/docs/user-stories.md

 - Customize the order of songs, and have them interleave between liturgy
 - Specify the bible verse and have the site automatically insert slides

+## As a developer

+- Get song lyrics and edit the lyrics in some editor
+- Download the song file itself

 # Theoretical user workflow

 1. Open the site